balmas/cts-handles/proposal.md

 In this case the CHSP might configure the template handle logic to examine the urls of the PCTP endpoints and exclude any that didn't adhere to the CTS API protocol.

+# Acknowledgements

+This project funded by the National Science Foundation under award #1659310.

 # Appendix 1 - User Stories

 US 1 As a user I want a CTS Work URN (with a passage reference) to resolve to a list of URLs serving editions and translations of this work.